Greatest Hits (Paula Abdul album)

-Greatest Hits is the second greatest hits album by American singer Paula Abdul.
-Released on September 26, 2000 by Virgin Records.
+Greatest Hits is a greatest hits album by American singer Paula Abdul, released on September 26, 2000 by Virgin Records.
+It is her first greatest hits album to be released worldwide, and second greatest hits album overall, following the Japanese exclusive The Greatest (1998).

+Background

-The album contains all of Abdul’s singles from her three studio albums with the exception of "Will You Marry Me?" and "Ain't Never Gonna Give You Up".
-It does, however, include "Crazy Love" which was previously only available on the Japanese version of Head over Heels, "Bend Time Back 'Round" which was included on the Beverly Hills, 90210 soundtrack, and the previously unreleased "Megamix Medley".
+The album contains all of Abdul's singles from her three studio albums with the exception of "Will You Marry Me?" and "Ain't Never Gonna Give You Up".
+It also includes "Crazy Love" which was previously only available on the Japanese version of Head over Heels, "Bend Time Back 'Round" from the Beverly Hills, 90210 soundtrack, and the previously unreleased "Megamix Medley".
 By January 2006, the album had sold 138,000 copies in the United States.